How to study human behavior

 The sample size in this type of research is typically small since it’s hugely labor intensive.
 Methods to measure qualitative data are for example in-depth interviews, focus group interviews, behavioral observations, and unstructured questionnaires using open-ended questions.
 Preferably, qualitative research is conducted in a natural setting.

 On the other hand, quantitative measurements are used to quantify preferences, opinions, facts, behaviors, and other defined variables – and generalize results from a larger sample population.
 It is used to answer questions such as “How many?”, “How often?”, “How much?” of which the answers are expressed with numbers.
 You can statistically analyze the collected data.
 Methods to collect this data are e.g. surveys, structured questionnaires, and online polls, using close-ended questions.

 The overall purpose of research is discovering the truth.
 However, “without good data, you’re just guessing.”
 Combining qualitative data with quantitative data will provide researchers in-depth information about a certain behavior, and various aspects of that behavior.
 The two different approaches complement each other, while the shortfalls of each will be balanced.

 A very important part of studying human behavior is performing observations.
-What better way to tell someone’s behavior than to observe that person?
+What better way to explain someone's behavior than by observing that person?
 How is your test participant interacting with a child, a patient, or computer?

 Video observations are also a great way to study human behavior.
 The use of video greatly expands the scope of any research project.
 Annotating from video allows you to make frame-accurate descriptions of behavior.
 Viso is an ideal solution for high quality recording of video and audio in multiple rooms, and provides the video material needed to gain insights into processes, human performance, and communication.